-Put the latest stock prices, exchange rates, Bitcoin even weather details automatically into Excel, Word and PowerPoint.
+Put the latest stock prices, global stock indexes, exchange rates, Bitcoin even weather details automatically into Excel, Word and PowerPoint.

 There’s no need to retype details from a web site or (shock!) a newspaper when Office can do the job in the blink of an eye.

 Real-Time Excel shows how to get ‘live’ or real-time data automatically into your Office documents.

 - Global exchanges in the USA, UK, Europe, Asia and elsewhere

 Getting those details into Excel, Word and PowerPoint is possible and now easier than before.